OmniDrive-R1: Reinforcement-driven Interleaved Multi-modal Chain-of-Thought for Trustworthy Vision-Language Autonomous Driving: Experiment

 The benchmark consists of six challenging spatial reasoning tasks: Yaw, Pixel, and Depth for single-object grounding, and Dis (Distance), L/R (Left/Right), and F/B (Front/Back) for multi-object relational reasoning.
 The results, summarized in Table ~\ref{tab:spatial_comparison}, compare OmniDrive-R1 against a range of leading open-source and proprietary VLMs, as well as specialized spatial understanding models ($\text{SpatialBot}$ \cite{cai2025spatialbot} and $\text{SpatialRGPT}$ \cite{cai2025spatialbot}).

 OmniDrive-R1 demonstrates robust zero-shot performance, achieving an overall score of ${31.95}$.
 This performance is highly competitive, statistically surpassing the baseline Qwen2.5VL-7B-Instruct ($12.61$) and showing comparable capability to large proprietary models such as Gemini1.5-pro ($32.77$) and Qwen2.5-VL72B-Instruct ($33.47$), despite the significant difference in model size.
 Notably, our model achieves the best performance in Pixel task (\textbf{$39.46$}).
 This massive improvement over the $\text{Qwen2.5VL-7B-Instruct}$ baseline ($\text{3.46}$) highlights that the process-based grounding reward effectively refined the VLM's native ability to pinpoint visual regions and establish high-fidelity correspondence between image crops and reasoning text.
 Additionally, the performance of our model on Depth ($\text{36.72}$) and the multi-object metrics Dis ($\text{46.25}$) and L/R ($\text{46.51}$) also shows a substantial jump compared to the baseline ($\text{Depth: 25.95}$, $\text{Dis: 11.46}$, $\text{L/R: 17.95}$).
-This consistency across diverse spatial tasks indicates that optimizing the coherence between $\text{grounding}$ and $\text{reasoning}$ during training not only leads to better grounding performance in reasoning tasks, but also fundamentally enhances the model's overall spatial cognition and its ability to resolve complex relational ambiguities in a zero-shot setting.
+This consistency across diverse spatial tasks suggests that the iMCoT paradigm fundamentally strengthens the model's spatial reasoning ability, leading to robust generalization on complex relational reasoning tasks.